jaspector

 City Hall business hours are referenced on city forms; no single inspection window sheet was posted on the page reviewed

-Typical inspection sequence: Glendale zoning approval, county building permit issuance, county field inspections, then city occupancy issuance where applicable
+Typical sequence: Glendale zoning approval, county building permit issuance, county field inspections, then city occupancy issuance where applicable

-Do I need a building permit in Glendale, MO?
+01 Do I need a building permit in Glendale, MO?

 Glendale posts permit types for fence, grading, right-of-way excavation, dumpster and portable storage units, tree permits, occupancy permits, business licenses, and municipal zoning approval for building permits

-How much does a building permit cost in Glendale, MO?
+02 How much does a building permit cost in Glendale, MO?

+Building permit fees in Glendale, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Fence permit fee is USD 50.
 Occupancy permit fee is USD 25.
 Housing inspection request fee is USD 110.
 Right-of-way excavation permit fee is USD 50 plus USD 1000 refundable escrow per excavation.
 Fees are calculated as: Mixed flat city fees plus county building permit fees where county permits are required.
 Plan check fee: Through county building permit routing; not summarized on Glendale's page.

-How do I apply for a building permit in Glendale, MO?
+03 How do I apply for a building permit in Glendale, MO?

-1. File the applicable Glendale municipal application first for zoning approval and any city permit or occupancy item 2.
+To apply for a building permit in Glendale, MO, follow these steps: 1.
+File the applicable Glendale municipal application first for zoning approval and any city permit or occupancy item 2.
 For building permits, email the completed municipal zoning approval form, site plan, and construction plans to permits@glendalemo.org 3.
 After Glendale zoning approval is issued, apply through St. Louis County for the building permit and county inspections 4.
 For housing inspection and occupancy matters, use Glendale's city forms and fees, then coordinate county inspection results back to the city

-How long does it take to get a building permit in Glendale, MO?
+04 How long does it take to get a building permit in Glendale, MO?

-What work is exempt from building permits in Glendale, MO?
+05 What work is exempt from building permits in Glendale, MO?

-How do I schedule a building inspection in Glendale, MO?
+06 How do I schedule a building inspection in Glendale, MO?

-Inspections can be scheduled via: Residential housing inspections are requested through Glendale forms; county building inspections are scheduled through county permit routing after county permit issuance.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Glendale, MO via: Residential housing inspections are requested through Glendale forms; county building inspections are scheduled through county permit routing after county permit issuance.